grafana/alloy/docs/sources/reference/components/loki/loki.process.md

 | `source`     | `string` | Source of the data to parse.
 If empty, it uses the log message. |         | no       |
 | `replace`    | `string` | Value replaced by the capture group.                            |         | no       |

-Each capture group and named capture group in `expression` will be replaced with the value given in `replace`.
+Each capture group and named capture group in `expression` is replaced with the value given in `replace`.

 `expression` must contain valid RE2 regular expression capture groups.
-You can also name some of the groups using syntax such as `(?P<name>re)`.
+You can also name some groups using syntax such as `(?P<name>re)`.
-If any of the capture groups are named, their values will be set into the shared extracted map under the name of the regex group.
+If any of the capture groups are named, their values will be set into the shared extracted map under the name of the regular expression group.

 The `source` field defines the source of data to parse using `expression`.
 When `source` is missing or empty, the stage parses the log line itself, but it can also be used to parse a previously extracted value.